Back to Articles

 Student using a smartphone to scan a math textbook problem in a library setting

 AI homework helpers are digital tutors that use optical character recognition (OCR) and large language models to solve academic problems.
-Unlike standard search engines that just give you a list of links, these apps analyze your specific question (via text or photo) and generate a customized, step-by-step explanation instantly.
+Unlike standard search engines that just give you a list of links, these apps analyze your specific question (via text or photo) and generate a customized, step-by-step explanation.
+I have spent the past year testing every major AI study tool against real coursework (from AP Calculus to undergraduate organic chemistry) to find out which ones actually deliver.

-Yes, but only if you use them to reverse-engineer the solution rather than just copying the final answer.
-A 2025 EdTech impact study found that students who used AI tutors for "explanatory learning" saw a 15% increase in test scores compared to those who just used answer keys.
+They work — but only if you use them to reverse-engineer the solution rather than just copying the final answer.
+A 2025 randomized controlled trial published in Nature found that students using AI tutors learned significantly more in less time compared to traditional active learning, while also reporting higher engagement.
+The key factor was explanatory learning (understanding the why behind solutions) rather than just referencing answer keys.

 But if you use the app to break down a confusing physics problem at 11 PM when your teacher isn't available, it bridges the gap between frustration and understanding.